Nizam-ul-Mulk, Asaf Jah I

 Political intrigues compelled Asaf Jah to rebel against the emperor and in 1724 Muhammad Shah was forced to recognize Asaf Jah as the permanent Viceroy of the Deccan.
 Later that year Asaf Jah proclaimed himself Nizam and began the Asaf Jahi dynasty, with himself as its first ruler.
+The Nizam essentially became a tributary of the Marathas following his defeat at the hands of Peshwa Bajirao I in 1728.

 Background

-Mir Qamar-ud-din Khan (also known as Nizam) was the son of Ghazi ud-Din Khan Feroze Jung I and Wazir un-nissa (Safia Khanum)-married in 1670.
-Nizam's mother Wazir un-nisa Begum was the daughter of Sadullah Khan, the Grand vizier (1645-1656) of Mughal Emperor Shah Jahan.
-During his tenure, construction of Taj Mahal was completed.
-Though through his father, he is a descendant of Abu Bakr, the first caliph of Islam, his ancestry is traced from Shihab al-Din 'Umar al-Suhrawardi (1145–1234).
-His great-grandfather Alam Sheikh was a Sufi saint of Bukhara (in present-day Uzbekistan) he was titled as Azam ul Ulama by Imam Quli Khan (1611–1642) of Khanate of Bukhara.
-His grandfather Kilich Khan hailed from Samarkand in present-day Uzbekistan.
+Mir Qamar-ud-din Khan was the son of Ghazi ud-Din Khan and Safiya Khanum, the daughter of Sa'adullah Khan.
+Sa'adullah Khan was a Punjabi Muslim noble who was the Grand Vizier (1645–1656) of Mughal Emperor Shah Jahan; during his tenure construction of Taj Mahal was completed.
+His paternal grandfather Kilich Khan hailed from Samarkand in present-day Uzbekistan.
 In 1654, Kilich Khan came to India for the first time while on his way to the Hajj (Islamic pilgrimage) during the reign of Mughal emperor Shah Jahan.
-After completing the pilgrimage, he migrated to India and joined erstwhile Mughal prince Aurangzeb's army in Deccan in 1657.
+After completing the pilgrimage, he migrated to India and joined erstwhile Mughal prince Aurangzeb's army in the Deccan in 1657.
 Khan fought in the Battle of Samugarh which ended with the defeat of Aurangzeb's brother Dara Shikoh.
 Besides being a commander in Aurangzeb's army, he also served as governor of Zafarabad (present-day Bidar).
-Khan's eldest son and Nizam-ul-Mulk's father Feroze Jung migrated to India in 1669, and got employed in Aurangzeb's army, raised a General and later as governor of Gujarat.
+Khan's eldest son and Nizam-ul-Mulk's father Ghazi ud-Din Khan migrated to India in 1669, and got employed in Aurangzeb's army, raised a General and later as governor of Gujarat.